-Estimated Sources and Uses of Funds - Page B-4
+Estimated Project Costs and Funding - Page B-4

-The costs of the Projects are presented in this schedule, including construction related expenses, purchase of Leased Property (as defined in this Official Statement), and estimated costs of issuance.
+The costs of the Project relating to the Bonds are presented in this schedule, including construction related expenses, estimated allowance for capitalized interest, and estimated costs of issuance.

 The proceeds of the Bonds will provide the source of funding.